 But what about the supernatural beings believed by Buddha and in Mahayana Buddhism?
 These are gods with a small “g”.
 Although they are like superhumans their power is limited.
 They are not all powerful.
 Although Buddha was a polytheist, he focused on suffering rather than on a god.
 See the Appendix for the what the Bible says about polytheism.
 As these gods aren’t relevant to Buddhist practice, they are generally discarded by Buddhists in western countries.
 Some Buddhists also believe in a non-personal god who is evident in acts of love, compassion, and kindness.

 The gospel test

 The ultimate goal of Buddhist religious life is liberation from the cycle of birth and death (endless rebirth) and to escape from suffering.
 We will look at each of these in turn.
 One goal is liberation from suffering, fear and danger.
 The means of achieving this is to exert great effort to follow Buddhist teachings.
 If our sufferings are like a disease, then the teachings are like medicine, Buddha is like a doctor and Buddhist monks and nuns are like nurses.
-For example, Buddha taught that delight is the root of suffering and ignorance is the root of all evil.
-So he taught his followers to be detached and not delight in anything.
+For example, Buddha taught that desire is the root of suffering and ignorance is the root of all evil.
+So he taught his followers to be detached and not to desire anything.

 Our body responds with pain when it is subject to injury or illness.
 This is a normal reaction.
 It’s an indicator that lets us know something is wrong.
 Painlessness is the root cause of the damage leprosy (Hansen’s disease) patients incur.
 Although pain is something that none of us want; none of us can live a normal life without it.